nstefanski/moodle-block_faculty_tbird/README.md

 * add to a course as usual.

+AUTOMATING INPUT / UPDATING OF THESE NEW PROFILE FIELDS:
+The moodle 'Site Admin -> Users -> Accounts -> Upload users' functionality can be used to upload a CSV file with the profile data in it.
+Upload a CSV file of the following format, with this header line, and line for each faculty or moodle user you want to add or modify the new fields for:

+username,firstname,lastname,email,profile_field_facultyheadertbird,profile_field_officetbird,profile_field_officehourstbird,profile_field_biourltbird
+johanr,Johan,Reinalda,user@emailaddress.com,Asst.
+Prof. Reinalda,My Building Rm X,MWF 1-2PM,http://www.thunderbird.edu/bio/reinalda

+Note that the fields "username,firstname,lastname,email" are required by Moodle.
+The other fields map to the specific new profile fields that are added by this block.
+Make sure you select the proper settings for your environment when uploading the csv (specifically, look at 'Upload type", and "Select for bulk user actions = Yes") See also the sample CSV file in the "docs" directory/

 OUTPUT:

 This block will show the following for each 'Faculty' member of a course.